simeonradivoev/ComputeStochasticReflections/README.md

 # Usage
-Just add a new effect in a post processing profile under `Custom/Stochastic Screen Space Reflections`
+Just add a new effect in a post processing profile under `Custom/Stochastic Screen Space Reflections` For VR use the test branch called `StereoRendering`.
+It currently only supports multi pass rendering.

 # References
 * Rewritten from [Xerxes1138](https://github.com/Xerxes1138/StochasticScreenSpaceReflection)